timfulton1/hhb_app/README.md

 This app performs kinetic modeling of deoxyhemoglobin (HHb) data obtained using near-infrared spectroscopy.
 The metrics that are calculated provide estimates of microvascular function during the transition from rest to exercise.

-Visit the working app here: https://timfulton.shinyapps.io/HHb_Analysis_App/
+Visit the app here: https://timfulton.shinyapps.io/HHb_Analysis_App/

 ## Methods